-The artists from our studio QingKexuan清可轩, hold the highest respect for this history and consciously follow the techniques that have been developed over the centuries.
-Every time I pick up one of their teapots or cups I can feel the precipitation of history and respect for the craft and artistry of Jingdezhen porcelain.
+The artists from our partnering studios in Jingdezhen, hold the highest respect for this history and consciously follow the techniques that have been developed over the centuries.
+Every time we pick up one of their teapots or cups we can feel the history and respect for the craft and artistry of Jingdezhen porcelain.
 The product is a message from the maker developed through each step in the production process.
 The first time I bought a piece of Jingdezhen porcelain – a cup – I told the seller that I was going to place it on the shelf, because it was so beautiful and not as cheap as the factory-made cups from the supermarket.
 He waved his hand, “Don’t.
 It’s a cup, use it how it was meant to be used.
 Through use it will develop character and soul.”
 He was right, we should use the porcelain the way it was meant to be used.
 This is the tie that binds the artist, the porcelain, and the user.

 Chinese Dynasties and dates mentioned in this article:

 *Yuan Dynasty (AD1271 – 1368)